ofemiashiru/CI_MS2_QSG/README.md

 ### Game
 - Allows users to play the Quick Shot Game (User story 1, 6, 8)
-- Allows users to save their score to the leaderboard, if it is a top ten score it will appear on the board (User story 2, 6, 9)
+- Allows users to save their score to the leader board, if it is a top ten score it will appear on the board (User story 2, 6, 9)

 <p>Game Home screen</p>